heechankim/heechankim/README.md

-# My Personal Profile
+# Heechan Kim

 As a junior engineer, I have a deep passion for all things Linux.
 I love exploring the command-line interface and discovering new ways to streamline workflows and improve productivity.
 In addition to my technical skills, I'm also interested in developing soft skills such as service ownership, customer-centric mindset, and knowledge sharing, which I believe are essential for success in any team environment.
-If you're interested in connecting and discussing technical or soft skill development topics, feel free to reach out to me on LinkedIn or Email.
+If you're interested in connecting and discussing technical or soft skill development topics, Feel free to reach out to me at heechan.dev@gmail.com or on LinkedIn at [linkedin.com/in/kimheechan](https://www.linkedin.com/in/kimheechan/).

 ## Skills